 Schneider Electric is a global specialist in energy management.
-Schneider Electric offers integrated solutions making energy safer, more reliable, more effective, more productive and greener almost everywhere energy is used.
+We offer integrated solutions making energy safer, more reliable, more effective, more productive and greener almost everywhere energy is used.
 In total 72 percent of the world energy consumption is spent within these areas.
 Our solutions within energy supply can enable up to 30% energy savings.

 Between energy generation and its usage, Schneider Electric provides technology and integrated solutions to optimise energy usage in markets like energy & infrastructure, industry, data centres, buildings and residential.
-With a unique portfolio in electrical distribution, industrial automation, critical power & cooling, building management and security, Schneider Electric is a world leader in energy efficiency.
+With a unique portfolio in electrical distribution, industrial automation, critical power & cooling, building management and security, we are a world leader in energy efficiency.

 Schneider Electric delivers efficient solutions across the global energy chain, enabling people to experience and transform efficiency together at home, in enterprise, across the grid, in towns and cities, and in energy-poor countries.
 Integrated and open, our solutions improve financial performance while conserving resources, for a more sustainable world.